Physician Assistant options for retirement are listed below.

 The following restrictions apply to physician assistants whose licenses are on retired status:

-1. the physician assistant cannot engage in clinical activities or practice medicine in any state,
+- the physician assistant cannot engage in clinical activities or practice medicine in Texas, and

 To request retired status, complete and return the retirement request form (link below) to the Board for approval before the expiration date of the current registration permit.
 Refunds of registration fees already paid cannot be made.

-If a physician assistant is ineligible for retired status, annual registration, including the fee and CME, are required to keep the license current.
+If a physician assistant is ineligible for retired status, biennial registration, including the fee and CME, are required to keep the license current.

 The emeritus retirement status is a subgroup of the “official retired status”.
 Like the standard retired status, the emeritus retired status exempts physician assistants from the registration process, registration fee, and CME.